 Running Gag: "[Quality] runs very deep in my family!"
 Patience isn't one of those things, though.

-Schizo Tech: The Pirates play ping pong, baby wipes, plush toys with sound chips, tape recorders with motivational tapes and have their own outboard power motor, even though this supposedly takes place in Bible times.
+Schizo Tech: The Pirates play ping pong, baby wipes, plush toys with sound chips, tape recorders with motivational tapes and have their own outboard power motor, even though this supposedly takes place in Bible times (not to mention using an 18th century sailing vessel as their main mode of transportation).

 One of the extras is a tour of Big Idea Studios, where at one point the viewer sees a staff member working at his computer on the unreleased DVD... which you watch on your DVD.
 Phil Vischer directly Lampshades this.